 - Please ask a member of staff if you require any treatment during your visit.

-- Please report any accidents to the Quarter Deck for recording in the accident book.
+- Please report any accidents to the Quarter Deck for recording on the accident register.

 - HMS Belfast has members of staff trained to provide basic first aid treatment, although first aid provision is ultimately the responsibility of the principal leader/teacher of the group.